Single and Multi-Objective Optimization Benchmark Problems Focusing on Human-Powered Aircraft Design: Numerical Experiment

-In each problem, the $\text{IGD}^+$ values for $l=2$ are significantly higher than for $l=1$.
-Despite both $l=1$ and $l=2$ problems having nearly identical PFs, as shown in Fig. \ref{fig::pf}, it suggests that the six algorithms did not converge well for the $l=2$ problems due to their high dimensionality.
+In HPA problems, the $\text{IGD}^+$ values for $l=2$ are significantly higher than for $l=1$.
+Despite both $l=1$ and $l=2$ problems having nearly identical PFs, as shown in Fig. \ref{fig::pf}, it suggests that the six algorithms did not obtain well-converged and diverse NDSs for the $l=2$ problems due to their high dimensionality.
+Fig. \ref{fig::nds2d} shows NDSs obtained by NSGA-II and SMS-EMOA at the median $\text{IGD}^+$ runs in the two-objective problems for each difficulty level.
+Both convergence and diversity are not sufficient for the $l=2$ problems.

+Additionally, HPA204 and 205 are hard to optimize even for $l=0,1$ especially near the extreme solution for $f_3$ because solutions around the $f_3$ minimum have different features in design variables from those mapping to other regions of the PF.
+Such solutions were easily obtained by extending the number of objective functions from HPA204 to HPA304 and from HPA205 to HPA305.
+Fig. \ref{fig::nds3d} shows NDSs for HPA204 and 205 obtained by NSGA-II and SMS-EMOA at the median $\text{IGD}^+$ runs in HPA304 and 305, respectively.
+Solving two-objective problems as if they were three-objective problems, similar to the approach of transforming a single-objective problem into a multi-objective one as discussed in \cite{knowles2001}, improves the diversity of NDSs as compared to the case shown in Fig. \ref{fig::nds2d}.

 Table \ref{tb::igd} also includes the mean evaluation time of objective functions when generating 1,000 random solutions for each problem.
-The CPU used for calculations is the AMD Ryzen 5 3400G 3.70GHz.
+The CPU used for calculations was an AMD Ryzen 5 3400G 3.70GHz.
 In all problems, the evaluation time per solution is within 0.15 seconds, and 10,000 solutions can be evaluated within 25 minutes.
-For problems with $l=0$ and $l=1$, where multiple strength evaluations are performed during the flange laminate optimization with Algorithm \ref{alg::layer}, the evaluation time is approximately three times longer than that of $l=2$ problems.
+For problems with $l=0, 1$, where multiple strength evaluations are performed during the flange laminate optimization, the evaluation time is approximately four times longer than that of $l=2$ problems.